-- (c) In cases where the deadline for the submission of a tax return or payment of a tax or other liability falls on a Saturday or Sunday or Public holiday, the deadline for complying with these obligations is extended until the next business day - (d) Any person who is fraudulently delaying or omitting to pay taxes or any person who delays payment of withheld taxes i.e. from salaries (such as PAYE and special contribution), payments to non-residents (such as films and royalties), as well as defence tax withheld from dividends, interest and rental income is guilty of a criminal offence and is liable to fines and imprisonment in the case of individuals.
+Interest and Penalties The official interest rate, as set by the Ministry of Finance, for all amounts due after 1 January 2020 is 1,75% (2% for 2019, 3,5% for 2018 and 2017, 4% for 2016 and 2015, 4,5% for 2014, 4,75% for 2013, 5% for years 2012 and 2011, 5,35% for the year 2010, 8% for the years 2007-2009 and 9% up to 31 December 2006).
+In addition to the interest, a penalty of 5% is imposed on the unpaid tax.
+An additional penalty of 5% is imposed if the tax remains unpaid 2 months after the payment deadline.
+Notes (a) The personal income tax returns can only be submitted electronically.
+Manually submission is no longer permitted, except in cases of revised income tax returns. (b) Individuals are required to submit personal tax returns only when their gross taxable income exceeds €19.500.
+An individual is obliged to submit audited financial statements if his/her annual income from trade/business, rents, dividends interest, royal ties or income relating to trading good will exceeds €70.000. (c) In cases where the deadline for the submission of a tax return or payment of a tax or other liability falls on a Saturday or Sunday or Public holiday, the deadline for complying with these obligations is extended until the next business day. (d) Any person who is fraudulently delaying or omitting to pay taxes or any person who delays payment of withheld taxes i.e. from salaries (such as PAYE and special contribution), payments to non-residents (such as films and royalties), as well as defence tax withheld from dividends, interest and rental income is guilty of a criminal offence and is liable to fines and imprisonment in the case of individuals.
 In the case of a company the directors, executive managers and accountants are also liable for penalties and imprisonment;

+Tax Due Dates for Payment of Social Insurance Contributions of Self-Employed

+Months to which the contributions relate Date

-Tax Due Dates for Payment of Social Insurance Contributions of Self-Employed Date January-March 10th of following May April-June 10th of following August July-September 10th of following November October-December 10th of following February Every employer or self-employed individual who fails to pay the contributions within the time limit, is obliged to pay an additional Notes penalty in the range of 3% and 27%, depending on the period of delay, calculated on the amount of contributions due for payment.
+January-March 10th of following May

+April-June 10th of following August

+July-September 10th of following November

+October-December 10th of following February

+Notes Every employer or self-employed individual who fails to pay the contributions within the time limit, is obliged to pay an additional penalty in the range of 3% and 27%, depending on the period of delay, calculated on the amount of contributions due for payment.